 P-Value and VIF

-The P-Value will tell the probability of the accepted Null Hypothesis.
+The P-value will tell the probability of the accepted Null Hypothesis.
 Which means the probability of failing to reject the Null Hypothesis.

-Our Observation if we see the above final model.
+Our Observation is if we see the above final model.
 All variable has less the 0.05 P-value.
 Which means they are highly significant variables.

 VIF value is less than 5 in our final model.
 We can say there is no correlation between the independent variable.

-RMSE: (Root mean Square)
+RMSE: (Root Mean Square)

-The most popular used metric RMSE.
+The most popular used metric is RMSE.
 This will measure the differences between sample values predicted, and the values observed.
 Because Root Mean Square Error (RMSE) is a standard way to measure the error of a model in predicting quantitative data.

 The RMSE is the standard deviation of the residuals (prediction errors).
 Residuals are a measure of how far from the regression line data points are.